Skip to main content

 What it is for

-The knowledge base gives the agent a retrieval layer for documents that should inform answers but should not be hard-coded into tool descriptions.
+The knowledge base gives the agent a retrieval layer for the content your users should rely on when they ask product questions.
 Good examples:

 • product documentation